conanzhangtech/conanzhang.tech/content/achievements/isc2cc/index.md

 ---
 ## What Is It?

-An (ISC)² Cerified in Cybersecurity (CC) certificate demonstrate that an individual has the foundational knowledge of industry terminology, network security, security operations and policies and procedures.
+An (ISC)² Certified in Cybersecurity (CC) certificate demonstrate that an individual has the foundational knowledge of industry terminology, network security, security operations and policies and procedures.

 ---